PhD project

 Time series and spectrogram of gravitational-wave-like data.

-Gravitational Waves at Low SNR
+Gravitational Waves Detection

 Oscillation spectrum representing asteroseismology data.

-Using topological characteristics of oscillation spectra to study stellar structure and relate mode content to physical parameters.
+Combining asteroseismic analysis with topological characteristics of oscillation spectra to study stellar structure and relate mode content to physical parameters.

 Magnetohydrodynamic shock-tube simulation.